But we should not give up on this important skill.

-No one likes to learn Chinese characters in this way, but, sadly, it seems like this is the only way to learn how to write Chinese characters.
+No one likes learning this way, but, sadly, it seems like this is the only way to learn how to write in Chinese.
 This problem is always causing headaches for students and their parents.

-I know there are no shortcuts for my own kids when it comes to learning Chinese writing.
-Repeated practice is the key.
+I know there are no shortcuts for my own kids when it comes to learning Chinese writing: repeated practice is the key.

-Homeschooling allows me to help each child to learn at their own pace.
-I can reinforce their learning with different methods, games, and materials.
+Homeschooling allows me to help each child to learn at their own pace, and to reinforce their learning with different methods, games, and materials.

-Prepare for Success
+Tip #1: Prepare for Success

 - Scissors skills

-- Shaping play dough
+- Shaping play-dough